nishantHolla/box/README.md

 # box

-A simple CLI software for filesystem encryption.
+A simple CLI software for filesystem encryption using XOR encryption.

 # Usage (for linux)